 Students in the ITEP program who do not advance to the Credential portion of the program will be eligible to change majors into the Track I program and receive a B.A. in Liberal Studies and may apply for admission to the post-baccalaureate Multiple Subject Credential Program.

 There are multiple pathways to the teaching profession.
 ITEP is designed for students who begin their undergraduate education at CSULB or who transfer into the University in pursuit of both a baccalaureate degree as well as a Multiple Subject teaching credential.
-Prospective credential candidates who already hold a bachelor's degree, or who need information about other pathways and options in teacher credentialing, should refer to the sections of this catalog which describe programs in Teacher Education, Single Subject Teacher Education, and Educational Psychology, Administration and Counseling.
-Further information about teacher preparation programs can also be obtained from the College of Education at (562) 985-9259 or by e-mail: email@example.com or online at www.ced.csulb.edu.
+Prospective credential candidates who already hold a bachelor’s degree, or who need information about other pathways and options in teacher credentialing, should refer to the sections of this catalog which describe programs in Teacher Education, Single Subject Teacher Education, and Advanced Studies in Education and Counseling.
+Further information about teacher preparation programs can also be obtained from the College of Education at (562) 985-9259 or by e-mail: firstname.lastname@example.org or online at www.ced.csulb.edu.

 As with other Liberal Studies majors, students in the Integrated Teacher Education Program have unique General Education requirements.
 ITEP is not only an approved major, but an approved alternate general education program.
 ITEP students receive their General Education advisement within the Liberal Studies office.
 In completing ITEP, students concurrently satisfy their general education requirements.
-Students changing their major from ITEP to a major other than Liberal Studies, however, will be subject to the standard University General Education requirements and will want to consult the Academic Advising Center for G.E. advising.
+Students changing their major from ITEP to a major other than Liberal Studies, however, will be subject to the standard University General Education requirements and will want to consult the University Center for Undergraduate Advising for G.E. advising.